TNRKit

 to choose the verbosity level, simply use run!(...; verbosity=n).
 The default is verbosity=1.

-Included Models
+Included Models on the square lattice

 TNRKit includes several common models out of the box.